-Of course, there is a tremolo chromatic already available as a custom order instrument, John Infande's Musette.
-John has taken two regular chromatics, placed one above the other and made a special mouthpiece that allows the player to sound both instruments at once.
-A very creative solution, although I am willing to bet that if Mr Infande owned his own reedplate making machinery, he would build something like the new Suzuki.
+Of course, there has a tremolo chromatic already available as a custom order instrument, John Infande's Musette.
+John took two regular chromatics, placed one above the other and made a special mouthpiece that allows the player to sound both instruments at once.
+A very creative solution, although I am willing to bet that if Mr Infande had owned his own reedplate making machinery, he would have built something like the new Suzuki.

 So, is it any good?
 Yes - it is very good.